 1. Please don't misunderstand that the list below is all correct, because other papers may shows another or opposite result.
 In the event that you know the paper which deny the results, please inform me

-2. Please ponder the list below which indicate anomalous results, and if you are Korean and have a quibble of the list below, inform me with evidence or papers name without slander.
-To my regret, genetics papers below show "insane Korean".
+2. Please ponder the list below which indicate anomalous results, and if you are Koreans and have a quibble of the list below, inform me with evidence or papers name without slander.
+To my regret, genetics papers below show "insane Koreans".

 Disease gene candidates